GiuseppeDev21/Pokemon-Cards/README.md

 # PokeCards
- pokemon cards
+ pokemon cards <br>
-This is a project to my portfolio
+This is a project to my portfolio. <br>
-In this case, it han a Display Flex
+In this case, it han a Display Flex <br>
+Denpending of the first element, the card get othe style.